Sharp adaptive and pathwise stable similarity testing for scalar ergodic diffusions: Proof of Theorem and uniform weak convergence

 where the second summand is bounded by $\Pr_{b}(\|\overline\sigma_T^2 - \overline\sigma_b^2 \|_{\mathcal{T}}>\delta)$ and vanishes uniformly in $b$ for $T\to\infty$ as shown in Lemma~\ref{lemma_unif_sigma}.
 For the other one, we have

 for any constant $L>0$.
-Now, the first summand here tends to zero for $\delta\searrow 0$ as $D(r)\searrow 0$ monotoneously for $r\searrow 0$.
-The random variable in the second probability is tight by Theorem~\ref{Multiscale_general} and thus tends to zero for $L\to\infty$.
+Now, the first summand here tends to zero for $\delta\searrow 0$ as $D(r)\searrow 0$ monotonously for $r\searrow 0$.
+The random variable in the second probability is uniformly asymptotically tight by Theorem~\ref{Multiscale_general} and thus vanishes in the limit $\lim_{L\to\infty}\limsup_{T\to\infty}\sup_b$.
 Note that the applicability of Theorem~\ref{Multiscale_general} was checked in the proof of Theorem~\ref{Multiscale_Lemma}.
 For the uniformity mentioned before, note that all bounds used in the proof of Theorem~\ref{Multiscale_Lemma}, in particular the last one of \eqref{eqp: B8}, are independent of $b$.\\ It remains to deal for all $\epsilon>0$ with the term

 Define the Lipschitz function

 Then we have

 and consequently,